Pindari: Maratha era

 Marathas adopted the Bidaris militia of the earlier era.
 Their Pindaris were not from any particular religion or caste.
 Most of the Pindari leaders who plundered for the Marathas were Muslims, such as Gardi Khan and Ghats-u-Din who were employed by the Maratha Peshwa Balaji Baji Rao.
-Other famed Pindari leaders in the historic literature include Namdar Khan, Dost Mohammad, Wasil Mohammad, Chitu, Khajeh Bush, Fazil Khan and Amir Khan.
+Other famed Pindari leaders in the historic literature include Namdar Khan, Dost Mohammad, Wasil Mohammad, Chitu Khan, Khajeh Bush, Fazil Khan and Amir Khan.
 Similarly, Hindu leaders of Pindaris included the Gowaris, Alande, Ghyatalak, Kshirsagar, Ranshing and Thorat.
 Hindu ascetics and monks were another pool that volunteered as militia to save their temples and villages from the Muslim invaders but also disrupted enemy supply lines and provided reconnaissance to the Marathas.

 According to Randolf Cooper, the Pindaris who served the Marathas were a volunteer militia that included men and their wives, along with enthusiastic followers that sometimes swelled to some 50,000 people at the frontline of a war.
 They moved swiftly and performed the following duties: destabilize enemy's standing army and state apparatus by creating chaos; isolate enemy armed units by harassing them, provoke and waste enemy resources; break or confuse the logistical and communication lines of the enemy; gather intelligence about the size and armament of the enemy; raid enemy food and fodder to supply resources for the Marathas and deplete the same for the enemy.

 The Pindaris of the Marathas did not attack the enemy infantry, rather operated by picketing the civilians, outposts, trade routes and the territorial sidelines.
 Once the confusion had set in among the enemy ranks, the trained and armed contingents of the Marathas attacked the enemy army.
 The Marathas, in some cases, collected palpatti – a form of tax – from the hordes of their Pindari plunderers to participate with them during their invasions.

 The Pindaris were a major resource for the Marathas, but they also created problems when they raided and plundered the Maratha allies.
 Shivaji introduced extensive regulations to check and manage the targeted predatory actions of the Pindari.

 During the Third Battle of Panipat, Vishwasrao was in command of thousands of Pindari units.

+From 1784, Shinde began recruiting large amounts of Indian Muslim cavalrymen from Mughal, Farrukhabad and Rohilkhand regions.
+At a time when the Marathas would mobilize 78,000 cavalry, 27,000 were Pindari Muslim cavalry.

 British Empire era

-Most of the Pindaris in this time were from Uttar Pradesh and northern parts of Mawla.